cirrus-geo/cirrus-geo/docs/src/cli/01_install.rst

 Installing
 ==========

 Built using python `click`_ library and included in the broader `cirrus-geo`_ library, you can install the CLI tool on its own or alongside other project requirements

 .. code-block:: bash

-   pip install 'cirrus-geo[cli]'
+   pipx install 'cirrus-geo[cli]'

 Another way is to use a more modern tool like ``uv`` to run specific CLI commands in an ephemeral environment.

 .. code-block:: bash